Measuring the giant radio galaxy length distribution with the LoTSS: Theory

-Said differently, for GRGs, projection retains the Paretianity of lengths.
-A measurement of the tail index of the projected length distribution is immediately also a measurement of the tail index of the intrinsic length distribution.\\ The survival function, which gives the probability that a GRG has a projected proper length exceeding $l_\mathrm{p}$, takes on a particularly simple form:
+In other words, for giants, projection retains the Paretianity of lengths.
+A measurement of the tail index of the projected length distribution is immediately also a measurement of the tail index of the intrinsic length distribution.

+The survival function, which gives the probability that a GRG has a projected proper length exceeding $l_\mathrm{p}$, takes on a particularly simple form: